mmozeiko/pkg2zip/README.md

     pkg2zip package.pkg

 Resulting zip file will not include work.bin.
 This is useful for patch pkg files.

+PSX pkg files do not require zRIF argument.
+It will be ignored.

 # Generating zRIF string